compchem-cybertraining/Tutorials_Libra/6_dynamics/2_nbra_workflows/7_step2_cp2k/README.md

 Then the function `CP2K_methods.distribute_cp2k_libint_jobs` will distribute and submit the jobs.

+_**Note:**_ If you are using slurm with Intel compilers, it is better to use `export I_MPI_PMI_LIBRARY=/usr/lib64/libpmi.so` in the submit file and use `srun` instead of `mpirun`.

 Now, the only thing left to do is to run `python distribute_jobs.py`.
+We have done this in the Jupyter notebook files and you can find more infromation there.